bellehlim/MathMagicMixer/README.md

 Note: For code to compile correctly, z3 version must be 4.8.11

 # Running the Program
 Open up a Python IDE like IDLE.
-Download **MathMagicMixer_v2.py** and Run it.
-You can now call the function *for5terms* and provide it your target number, a number 6 through 36, and your list of five other dice values, 1 through 6, in an array with square brackets.
+Download **MathMagicMixer_v4.py** and Run it.
+You can now call the function *findSolutions* and provide it your target number, a number 6 through 36, and your list of five other dice values, 1 through 6, in an array with square brackets.

-An example call would be *for5terms(23, [1,2,4,5,6])* representing a target number of 23 and the 5 remanining numbers as 1, 2, 4, 5, and 6.
-Running this command begins the program which currently takes on the magnitude of 3 minutes to run.
+An example call would be *findSolutions(23, [1,2,4,5,6])* representing a target number of 23 and the 5 remanining numbers as 1, 2, 4, 5, and 6.
+Running this command begins the program which will output all solutions it finds.